lruepke/HTF_lecture/Summer2024/source/general-info/installation.rst

     If you have never used python or are new to jupyter notebooks, no worries!
 Things will become clear when we are doing the actual exercises.

 Integration with Visual Studio Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You will need to install Microsoft's Python extension.
 Just search for Python under Extensions and chose the one from Microsoft (usually the first option).
 Finally, you will have to set the Python interpreter.
-Do this by pushing CMD/CTRL+SHIFT+P. Type Python: Select Interpretor and select our newly created anaconda environment.
+Do this by pushing CMD/CTRL+SHIFT+P. Type Python: Select Interpreter and select our newly created anaconda environment.
 If it doesn't show up, close and re-open Visual Studio Code.

+We prefer running the jupyter notebooks in Visual Studio Code but you can also use jupyter lab.